Hester Velmans

 The imaginative style translates well into the English edition.
 It is a fascinating read, with a rich plot filled with interesting characters who catch your attention, acting out their dreams in far out and imaginative places.

-Velmans continues her critically acclaimed translation of the popular Dutch author Renate Dorrestein in A Crying Shame, a heart rendering story of the a hostile and troubling family life for two children who stow away in a stranger's automobile.
+Velmans continues her critically acclaimed translation of Dutch author Renate Dorrestein in A Crying Shame, a heart rendering story of the a hostile and troubling family life for two children who stow away in a stranger's automobile.
 The compelling emotional style of A Crying Shame is also found in Hester Velmans' previous translation of Renate Dorrestein's Without Mercy, a heartbreaking yet strangely funny, thought-provoking, and compelling novel about guilt and grief.

 A Heart of Stone is Renate Dorrestein's first book to be translated into English.
 It tells a darkly humorous, yet ultimately compassionate tale of her character, Ellen Van Bemmel, who plunges us into the past as she leafs through a faded photo album and confronts the literal and figurative ghosts of her childhood.
 The story seamlessly alternates between past and present, taut with Hitchcock tension and warmed by a redemptive love story.